egarcibo14/New_2/README.md

 - JUNIOR INSAR ENGINEER:
 	- Interpretation of InSAR data and optical images in operational projects.
-SAR Interferometry (PSI) preprocessing.Postprocessing of InSAR data results.
+SAR Interferometry (PSI) preprocessing and postprocessing.
 Multi-sensor (Sentinel-1 A/B, ERS/ENVISAT ASAR, TerraSAR-X,Radarsat-2).
 	- Reporting of operational projects for customers.

 - REMOTE SENSING GEOLOGIST:
-	- Optical image processing (Sentinel-2, ASTER, Landsat-8) and land mapping.
-Interpretation of optical images.
-Interpretation of the combination of radar and optical results.
+	- Optical image processing (Sentinel-2, ASTER, Landsat-8).
-	- Field exploration in the mining sector.
-Develop ore estimation with portable laboratory cameras, images (optic, hyperspectral).
+	- Mining sector, ore estimation with portable laboratory cameras, images (optic, hyperspectral).
-	- Practice, and elaboration of the final degree project.
-Related to a multidisciplinary project in Deception Iceland, the final project was to integrate optical multispectral data and sampling data gathered on the island.
+	- Integration optical multispectral data and sampling data gathered on the earth surface.
-	- Working with the GPS points position taken on the monitoring of the fissure lava eruption of the Bárðarbunga which took place in 2014.
+	- Working with the GPS points position taken on the monitoring of the fissure lava eruption.

 - GEOLOGIST:
 	- Hydrogeology and edaphology mapping.